StephanNaro/AsyncIOdemo/README.md

 	- B1 via a 10 kΩ resistor to GND;
 	- and B2 to pin 4 on the Arduino.

-For the rest of the wiring please see the accompanying photo and the Breadboard.h file.
+For the rest of the wiring please see the Wiring.jpg and Breadboard.h files.

 # TO DO

 It looks like I can use QGroupBox to make the GUI look more like in the playlist, thus better, but I don't feel like figuring that out too.
 If anyone cares to show me how, I'd probably appreciate it.

+# LICENCE

+For this?
+Another thing I'm not bothering to look into, so I guess it's public domain.